Exclusive - ECB limits bond buying, eurozone looks to banks

 Markets were unconvinced that banks would start buying the bonds of peripheral euro zone countries as a result of increased ECB liquidity provision, however, and Italian bond yields rose on Friday, prompting the ECB to intervene in the market.

-The notion that commercial banks could step up their purchases of government bonds looks optimistic given the same banks are being asked to deleverage and recapitalise if necessary after stress tests on the sector.
+The notion that commercial banks could step up their purchases of government bonds looks optimistic given the same banks are being asked to deleverage and recapitalise if necessary.

-"The lesson for banks from the stress tests was don't buy Italian bonds," said Berenberg bank economist Holger Schieding.
-"Buying Italian bonds is probably the last thing banks will do with this extra liquidity."
+"There is no obvious link between what the ECB did yesterday and restarting the whole bond market," said Deutsche Bank economist Gilles Moec.

-Deutsche Bank economist Gilles Moec said the agreement on tighter fiscal rules could increase market confidence in the euro zone but he saw "no mechnical link" between the increased ECB liquidity provision and banks buying government bonds.
+"This kind of mechanical link - I don't think it's right," he said, though he added that the summit agreement on tighter fiscal rules, together with the ECB's liquidity provision to banks, could increase market confidence in the euro zone.

 Draghi heightened expectations last week that the ECB could do more to fight the crisis by saying "other elements might follow" if governments agreed tighter budget controls first.